SysBioChalmers/Kiwi/README.md

 What is Kiwi?
 Kiwi combines gene-set analysis with biological networks to visualize the interactions between gene-sets that are significant in a given biological system.
 You can read more about this in the [publication](http://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-014-0408-9) and on the [Kiwi webpage](http://www.sysbio.se/kiwi).

 ## Release version
 Kiwi is released on PyPI and all information about how to install and run Kiwi can be found on the [Kiwi webpage](http://www.sysbio.se/kiwi).
-The easiest way to install Kiwi would probably be to run:
+The easiest way to install Kiwi with all required dependencies is to run:

 ```
 pip install KiwiDist